Spring is here, and see Your Way Clear: Organizing tips from Jocelyn Kenner

 1. Break down big jobs into manageable increments.
 Start by setting a timer for 15 minutes and stopping when time is up.
 If you have five minutes free, clean your car or organize your wallet.

 2. Put on music to get yourself energized.

 3. Spring is full of energy all around us and it’s time to reward yourself with something special when you finish a cleaning or organizing job.

 4. If you must keep something you don’t use anymore, put it in a decorative box and move it to a storage area in the house.

 5. Limit magazine subscriptions.
 If you subscribe to a monthly publication, don’t keep more than two issues in the house.
 Clip articles you want to save, says Kenner, and recycle the rest.

-7. Go to your county government’s web sites to keep track of dates for mobile shredding and household-chemical pickups.
+7. Go to your city’s government’s websites to keep track of dates for mobile shredding and household-chemical pickups.

 9. Use post-it notes to make sure you don’t mix up your “keep” pile from your “giveaway” pile.

-10. Having trouble parting with something?
+10. Have trouble parting with something?
 Take a photo of it and you’ll have it forever.